EkintoQ/SZI/README.md

-A project using artificial intelligence with various learning algorithms.
+# A project using artificial intelligence with various learning algorithms.

-Algorithms:
+Algorithms used in this app:
-*BFS
+* BFS
-*A-star
+* A-star
-*Decision tree
+* Decision tree
-*Neural links
+* Neural links
-*Genetic algorithm
+* Genetic algorithm